krowmedy/krowmedy.github.io/_posts/2023-10-30-routine-post.md

 date:   2023-10-30 16:53:00 +0100
 ---

-I have been feeling that today has been a bit of a waste for some reason.
-Even though I went to the gym and slept well.
+Today has been a bit of a waste for some reason, even though I went to the gym and slept well.
+I therefore decided to see if writing would somehow make me feel better.
+Spoiler alert: it didn't.

 * I have been thinking about how everyone is affected by comparisons.
 It's a common enough thing to say: _"Don't compare yourself to others"_.
 But even comparing yourself to _yourself_  isn't always the best thing.
 For example, I was a pretty strong runner as compared to what I am today.
 But should I wallow-for and grasp-at that thing that I no longer am?